-Locates the strongest transition between dark and bright pixels along a given path.
+Locates the strongest transition between dark and bright pixels along a given path (without a scan map).

 |inScanPath||Path||Path along which the scan is performed|

 |inScanPathAlignment||CoordinateSystem2D*||Adjusts the scan path to the position of the inspected object|

 |inScanWidth||Integer||1 -||Width of the scan field in pixels|

 |inSamplingParams||SamplingParams||Parameters controlling the sampling process|

 |inLocalBlindness||LocalBlindness*||Defines conditions in which weaker edges can be detected in the vicinity of stronger edges|

 |diagResponseProfile||Profile||Profile of the edge (derivative) operator response|

 |diagSamplingPoints||PathArray||Array of paths each one containing the sampling points that contributes to a single value of the extracted profile|